-- (1) Audit-Related Fees for the fiscal year ended December 31, 2021 include fees billed for reviewing regulatory filings. - (2) Tax Fees for fiscal years ended December 31, 2021 and 2020 include fees billed for preparing tax forms.
+(1) Audit-Related Fees for the fiscal year ended December 31, 2021 include fees billed for reviewing regulatory filings.

 Approval of Independent Registered Public Accounting Firm Services and Fees

 The Managing Owner approved all of the services provided by PricewaterhouseCoopers LLP to the Fund described above.
 The Managing Owner pre-approved all audit and allowed non-audit services of the Fund's independent registered public accounting firm, including all engagement fees and terms.